AlexWheeler/airlift/README.md

-# airlift
+# Airlift

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library for exporting Microsft Sql Server tables as csv files to your SFTP server.

 ## Usage

-FIXME
+Will eventually host jar, but for now assuming you're using leiningen, build .jar:

+`lein uberjar`

+Fill out config.edn file with database / sftp credentials and place in same directory as .jar.

+Configure task to run `java -jar path_to_jar`.

 ## License

 Copyright © 2016 FIXME

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the Eclipse Public License version 1.0 or any later version.